JetBrains/lets-plot/python-package/README.md

 * create / activate python environment (if needed)
 * run shell commands:

-`pip uninstall datalore-plot`
+`pip uninstall lets-plot`

-`pip install --no-index --find-links=dist/ datalore-plot`
+`pip install --no-index --find-links=dist/ lets-plot`

 ## Test in Jupyther

-When "dev" version, `datalore-plot` embeds current "dev" js into Jupyter notebook.
+When "dev" version, `lets-plot` embeds current "dev" js into Jupyter notebook.

 If necessary, this default can be temporarily overwritten by editing `dev_xxx` settings in `_global_settings.py`